 Is it for you?

 This advanced program can develop your skills in health assessment, complex problem solving and therapeutic management.
-You will also be able to hone your ability to communicate, work autonomously in a leadership environment, participate in organisational, social and cultural change and effectively educate others.
+You will also be able to hone your ability to communicate within an interdisciplinary team, , work autonomously in an advanced clinical leadership role , participate in organisational, social and cultural change and effectively educate others.